monero-ecosystem/outreach-docs/monero-outreach-docs/en/transcriptions/monero-konferenco-2019/Achieving_Secure_Deployment_of_High-Stakes_Software.md

 I will probably start working on Guix integration next and once that is done deploying and verifying will be even more simple than the system we have currently.
 Basically, just run Linux and execute one or two commands.

-Before I finish I quickly want to than iDunk, Howard Chu, ph4r05, mooo and Surae for supporting me in for the work I did over the past year and especially to Surae for organizing the conference.
+Before I finish I quickly want to thank iDunk, Howard Chu, ph4r05, mooo and Surae for supporting me in for the work I did over the past year and especially to Surae for organizing the conference.